Chapter 16: Strange Rains

 “That’s enough about toilets, dear heart,” Kendra admonished.
-“I do not want you getting travel sick.”
+“I don’t want you getting travel sick again.”

 “Speaking of toilets, we can go when we pull in to get some scyfol at the highway station this side of Rackgate,” Bordan said decisively, tapping at the fuel gauge.
-“This car uses a lot of fuel and we can all use some ice-cream and drinks.
+“This car uses a lot of fuel and we could use some food, coffee and ice cream.
 It’ll be another thirty minutes or so.
 Can you wait that long?”

-“But why was I born like this, Mama?”
+“But why was I born like this, Ma?”

 “Hmm, I’ll leave that one to you, Kendra,” Bordan grinned.